When building your wireless network, you can eliminate many potential problems by conducting a wireless site survey.

 Different Site Survey Types

-There are a few different types of site surveys and it's important to understand what the differences are so you can get the most out of your design.
+There are a two main types of site surveys and it's important to understand what the differences are so you can get the most out of your design.

 A floor plan drawing (with building materials) is necessary for this type of survey and it is often used when the building is not built out entirely or network engineers can't actually be on site.